HSP 3U INTRO TO SOC, ANTHRO, PSYCH

 1. How do social scientists conduct research?
 Why is social science research important?

-Coming up: Overview of Research Design - take note of key terms on note taking sheet
+Overview of Research Design - take note of key terms on note taking sheet

 Oct 2 - Day 11

-1. Review slide show overview on Research Design - define key terms in the lesson notes box on your data collection methods organizer
+1. Continue Review slide show overview on Research Design - define key terms in the lesson notes box on your data collection methods organizer

 -